ssenmosip/mosip-temp-documentation/FRS-Common-Services.md

    * ~ .
 5. Validates if the Email ID contains "@" and domain name within the Email ID.
 1. Responds to the source with the result (Valid/Invalid)

-Raise an alert in case of listed exceptions (Refer “messages” section)
+1. Raises an alert in case of listed exceptions (Refer “messages” section)

 ## <p align="left">**1.
 Type : Success – Info Message**
 |Scenario|Message|Message Code|